Answers to Questions & Accusations, Including Submissions Guidelines and How to Contact Us

 What of Copyrights?

-All items on this web site and in the print magazine are © Copyrighted and are not to be stolen.
+All items on this website and in the print magazine are © Copyrighted and are not to be stolen.
 Stories published here are the intellectual property of their authors.
-Site design and uncredited text are © Copyright 2003–3003 by the Moon Rabbit Drinking Club & Benevolence Society.
+Site design and uncredited text are © Copyright 2003 – 90210 by the Moon Rabbit Drinking Club & Benevolence Society.

 You are encouraged to do so, free of charge.
 We are well-respected but surprisingly unpopular, and could use the publicity.

 Johnny America is free to all residents of Antarctica.